osquery/foundation/docs/office-hours/20200707_meeting_notes.md

 configuration file specify the resources, which would then used.
 Not clear there's agreement yet.

-This should become a blueprint
+This should become a blueprint.

 ## Agenda down here